intel-lab-lkp/linux/Documentation/process/code-of-conduct-interpretation.rst

 Code of Conduct.

-While maintainers are in general welcoming to newcomers, their capacity of helping contributors overcome the entry hurdles is limited, so they have to set priorities.
+While maintainers are in general welcoming to newcomers, their capacity to help contributors overcome the entry hurdles is limited, so they have to set priorities.
 This, also, is not to be seen as a violation of the Code of Conduct.
 The kernel community is aware of that and provides entry level programs in various forms like kernelnewbies.org.